Nature is stingy: Universality of Scrooge ensembles in quantum many-body systems: Introduction

 Our three theorems delineate, in a unified and systematic way, several physically distinct many-body settings in which hierarchies of Scrooge behavior arise.
 In particular, Theorems~\ref{thm:global_scrooge} and~\ref{thm:2kgenerator} together suggest that projected ensembles formed from late-time temporal states generically exhibit Scrooge-like behavior.
 This physically natural conclusion was anticipated by Mark et al.~\cite{mark2024maximum} through an analysis of the distribution of unnormalized post-measurement states, but had not previously been established at the level of normalized projected ensembles.
 Using the techniques developed in this work, we rigorously confirm this expectation, though strictly speaking not directly from the theorems.

 Finally, complementing our analytical theorems, we further clarify the physical resources needed for Scrooge behavior to emerge in projected ensembles.
 We argue that coherence, entanglement, non-stabilizerness (magic), and information scrambling are all necessary ingredients: removing any one of them can obstruct Scrooge-like universality.
 Conversely, when these resources are present, local Scrooge behavior can arise even in systems that do not thermalize dynamically.
-Extensive numerical simulations in several quantum many-body settings, including commuting circuits, doped Clifford circuits, and Hamiltonian ground states are performed to illustrate these points.
+Extensive numerical simulations in several quantum many-body settings, including commuting circuits, doped Clifford circuits, and Hamiltonian ground states, are performed to illustrate these points.
 In particular, we demonstrate that ground states of one-dimensional integrable Hamiltonians --- whose area laws and symmetries preclude thermalization --- can nevertheless generate emergent Scrooge designs when measured in a random stabilizer basis.
 These results indicate that Scrooge universality extends beyond conventional dynamical settings such as deep thermalization or Hilbert-space ergodicity.

-Together, our results provide a comprehensive and rigorous theoretical framework to analyze the emergence of maximally entropic, information-stingy randomness in quantum many-body systems, formulated in terms of Scrooge $k$-designs, and strongly sharpens and generalizes previous known results in the literature.
+Together, our results provide a comprehensive and rigorous theoretical framework to analyze the emergence of maximally entropic, information-stingy randomness in quantum many-body systems, formulated in terms of Scrooge $k$-designs, and strongly sharpen and generalize previously known results in the literature.
 Beyond their conceptual significance, Scrooge designs generalize the notion of quantum randomness to physically constrained regimes.
 Since Haar $k$-designs underlie applications such as randomized benchmarking and classical shadow tomography~\cite{dankert2009exact,choi2023preparing,huang2020predicting,mcginley2023shadow,tran2023measuring,mok2025optimal}, our results, by replacing Haar randomness with Scrooge designs, extend comparable performance guarantees to realistic quantum simulators operating at finite temperature or under symmetry and entanglement constraints.